This post may contain affiliate links.

 Why You’ll Love This Healthy Egg Muffins Recipe

-• Breakfast egg muffins are baked egg cups (or mini frittatas, if you prefer a slightly fancier name; check out this Potato Frittata for full-sized) that are loaded with any variety of fresh vegetable, meat, and/or cheesy additions you please.
+Breakfast egg muffins are baked egg cups (or mini frittatas, if you prefer a slightly fancier name; check out this Potato Frittata for full-sized).

-Today’s combination for egg muffins with spinach, feta, and a colorful array of veggies is my all-around favorite!
+• Versatile.
+You can load them with any variety of fresh vegetables, meat, and/or cheese as you please.
+Today’s combination of spinach, feta, and a colorful array of veggies is my all-around favorite!

 Spinach egg muffins on a plate for kids and adults